hydraneo/OpenYourHeartToTheKing/README.md

 -----------------
 We welcome contributions from the community to help improve and grow the project.
 If you're interested in contributing, please follow these steps:

-1. Fork the repository on GitHub.
+1. Fork the repository to your own GitHub account.
-2. Create a new branch and make your changes.
+2. Create a new Markdown file with the contents of your letter.
+Use the author's name as the filename (e.g. mohamed_azizi.md).
+3. Add a link to your letter in the "Letters" section of the README.md file.
+4. Commit and push your changes to your forked repository.
-3. Submit a pull request for review.
+5. Open a pull request to merge your changes into the main repository.

 License:
 -----------------